#ReviveTheGrand Campaign Progress

 Gray Area is community-funding the revival of the Grand Theater into a media arts center and our permanent home.
-With your investment, we will set in motion a model where members, events, classes and an active retail space for San Francisco artists and makers, will pay for the center for years to come.
-Our Goal: $400,000 in 100 days.
-The good news: We are already 1/4 of the way there!
+With your investment, we will set in motion a model where members, events, classes and retail space will financially support San Francisco artists and makers for years to come.

 Friend and Fan